National Lottery (United Kingdom): EuroMillions

 On Saturday 7 February 2004 the lottery operator Camelot launched a pan-European lottery: EuroMillions.
 The first draw took place on Friday 13 February 2004 in Paris.
 The UK, France and Spain were involved initially.
 Lotteries from Austria, Belgium, Ireland, Luxembourg, Portugal and Switzerland joined the draw on 8 October 2004.
 The draws are currently made in Paris and shown recorded in the UK on the official website twice a week on Tuesdays and Fridays, approximately three hours after the draw has taken place.
 The entry fee to the EuroMillions draw is £2.50 per board.
 The odds of winning the jackpot are 139,838,160 to 1.

 EuroMillions HotPicks

 On Friday 26 January 2018, the first EuroMillions HotPicks draw took place.
-It uses the same five main numbers as the EuroMillions draw and offers players the chance to win one of five prizes from £10 up to £1 million.
+It uses the same five main numbers as the EuroMillions draw and offers players the chance to win one of five fixed prizes from £10 up to £1 million.
 The game works in a similar way to Lotto HotPicks whereby players have to decide how many numbers they are going to match.
 If they do not successfully match all of their selected numbers, then no prize is awarded.
+The following prizes apply: